 A Beneficiary is someone who receives an inheritance from a deceased person's Estate.
 If there is a valid Will, the deceased person will have chosen their own Beneficiaries.
 In their Will, they will say who the Beneficiaries are and give details such as their address at the time that the Will was made (although bear in mind that addresses could have changed since the Will was written).

 If there isn't a Will, a set of laws called the Rules of Intestacy will determine who the Beneficiaries are.
-When someone dies without a Will (called dying 'intestate') then before it can be determined who the Beneficiaries are, the first step is to establish who should be administering the Estate.
-This will be the person who has the authority to apply for the Grant of Probate and it's likely in these circumstances that they would also be a Beneficiary of the Estate.
+When someone dies without a Will (called dying 'intestate') then before it can be determined who the Beneficiaries are, the first step is to establish who should be administering the Estate (The 'Administrator').
+This will be the person who has the authority to apply for the Grant of Representation and it's likely in these circumstances that they would also be a Beneficiary of the Estate.

-In some cases without a Will, it can therefore take a bit of time to find out exactly who the Beneficiaries are.
+In some cases it can take a bit of time to find out exactly who the Beneficiaries are.
 Even if the Beneficiaries have all been identified, finding or contacting them still may not be straight forward.
 To find out what you should do if there's a missing Beneficiary, see What Happens if a Beneficiary Can't Be Found?

 Who Notifies the Beneficiaries?

-The person named as the Executor in a Will, or acting as the Administrator of the Estate where there is no Will, is responsible for contacting all of the Beneficiaries.
+The person named as the Executor in the Will (or the Administrator if there is no Will) is responsible for contacting all of the Beneficiaries.

-They should notify everyone who has an interest in the Estate, advising what their entitlement is, promptly in order to prevent there being any confusion later on in the process.
-This is also a sensible thing to do as some people could make a claim against the Estate.
-If the Executor or Administrator is aware that someone may make a claim because they feel that they have been inadequately provided for, they can make plans accordingly.
+This person should promptly notify everyone who has an interest in the Estate, advising what their entitlement is, to avoid any confusion later on in the process.
+This is also a sensible thing to do as some people may be able to make a claim against the Estate.
+If the Executor or Administrator is aware early on that someone may make a claim because they feel that they have been inadequately provided for, they can make plans accordingly.

 Bequests in Wills – Order of Priority

-There are different types of bequest which can be made in a Will, and if there isn't enough money to go around then different Beneficiaries will lose their entitlement in a fairly strict order:
+There are different types of bequest (or gift) which can be made in a Will, and if there isn't enough money to go around then different Beneficiaries will lose their entitlement in a fairly strict order of priority:

 1. Specific Bequests

-Beneficiaries of these gifts receive a specific thing (either in the form of money or a specific item of property) which is easily identified and distinguished from the other things that the deceased owned.
+Beneficiaries of Specific Bequests receive a specific item which is easily identified and distinguished from the other things that the deceased owned.
 As it is a gift of a specific item or items, if it is no longer owned by the deceased on the date that they died, it cannot be replaced by something different and the gift would fail.

 2. Demonstrative Bequests

 Beneficiaries of a Demonstrative Bequest are the recipients of a certain thing (again, either in the form of money or something of equal value) from a defined source.
-These bequests are often prefaced with the word 'my' (for example, "I leave £10,000 from my Premium Bond holdings to my favourite niece Janet").
-If the defined source – in this example the Premium Bonds – aren't held when the deceased died, then the Demonstrative Bequest becomes a General Bequest, which we explain below.
+For example, "I leave £10,000 from my Premium Bond holdings to my niece Janet."
+If the defined source – in this example the Premium Bonds – isn't held when the deceased died, then the Demonstrative Bequest becomes a General Bequest.